 MO62.
 Holographic Imaging/Mixed Reality in Degenerative Mitral Disease: a New Tool for a Better Understanding and Planning Operations in Complex Multi-scallops Prolapse?

-marco diena Abstract Presenter
+Marco Diena Abstract Presenter

 Italy